ImGGAAVVIINN/alya-new-tab/README.md

 ### Testing in Firefox

-In Firefox the extension can be installed temporarily until you restart the browser.
+In Firefox, the extension can be installed temporarily until you restart the browser.
 To do so:

 1. enter `about:debugging` in the URL bar
 2. click "Load Temporary Add-on"